aMurphy85/Milestone-Project-Tattoo-Shop/README.md

 # __METAMORPHOSIS TATTOO STUDIO OF TIVERTON__

-A local Tattoo shop wanted to upgrade there current webpage to increase client base, by providing better visual representationthat not only showcases the art work the shop have done but to also capture your attention as soon as you open the webpage, making the client want to re-visit the site and tell others to visit it for there tattoos too.
+A local Tattoo shop wanted to upgrade their current webpage to increase client base, by providing better visual representationthat not only showcases the art work the shop has done but to also capture your attention as soon as you open the webpage, making the client want to re-visit the site and tell others to visit it for there tattoos too.